Formal derivation of Mesh Neural Networks with their Forward-Only gradient Propagation: Formal derivation of a Mesh Neural Network

 An example of unstructured topology and its corresponding AM is shown in Figure \ref{fig:am_adj}.

-A generic MNN topology with $N$ neurons is represented by a matrix $A \in R^{N\times N}$.
+A generic MNN topology with $\nneurons$ neurons is represented by a matrix $\gmatrix{A} \in \gset{R}^{\nneurons\times \nneurons}$.
 It is worth noting that this representation does not include the topological distinction between input, hidden and output neurons.
-Let $I$,$H$, and $O$ be the number of input, hidden and output neurons.
-Since all neurons are identified by a position in the matrix, a good convention (hereinafter called ``IHO positioning convention'') to distinguish the three sets without loss of generality is to assign them a positioning: to consider the first $I$ elements as input neurons, the subsequent $H$ elements as hidden neurons, and the last $O$ elements as output neurons.
+Let $\ninputs$,$\noutputs$, and $\noutputs$ be the number of input, hidden and output neurons.
+Since all neurons are identified by a position in the matrix, a good convention (hereinafter called ``\iho positioning convention'') to distinguish the three sets without loss of generality is to assign them a positioning: to consider the first $\ninputs$ elements as input neurons, the subsequent $\nhiddens$ elements as hidden neurons, and the last $\noutputs$ elements as output neurons.

-Let be \textit{state} $S_n \in R^N$ the output value of each neuron in the MNN at the $n$-th instant of time.
+Let the \textit{state} be $\gvector{s_i} \in \gset{R}^\nneurons$ the output value of each neuron in the MNN at the $i$-th instant of time.
 The output of an MNN is provided along a temporal sequence, whose length depends on the distances between input and output neurons.
 This allows an MNN to exhibit temporal dynamic behavior.
 Let us recall that: (i) $A_{i,j}$ represents the weight from neuron $i$ to neuron $j$; (ii) the $h$-th neuron output is computed as $\varphi(\sum_{k=0}^N w_{k,h} x_k)$; (iii) biases are represented as weights of fictitious inputs that always produce the constant value 1.
-Hence, given an initial state $S_0$, which is set to the input value for input neurons and to zero for the other neurons, the next state is calculated as:
+Hence, given an initial state $\gvector{s_0}$, which is set to the input value for input neurons and to zero for the other neurons, the next state is calculated as:

 At each time tick, the state transition of each neuron can influence the outputs values of all adjacent neurons.
-For subsequent ticks, the initial piece of information contained in $S_0$ can traverse subsequent neurons and can influence their states, up to the output neurons.
-It is worth noting that topologies with different activation functions $\hat{\varphi}(x)$ can be also represented:
+For subsequent ticks, the initial piece of information contained in $\gvector{s_0}$ can traverse subsequent neurons and can influence their states, up to the output neurons.